Table of Contents

 Important structures of the skeleton and the musculature in the face and neck area are created subsequently through the development and migration of these elements, with every branchial arch musculature being accompanied by its own branchial arch nerves.
 While some cartilage elements form important bone structures, some of them degenerate during development.

-The pharyngeal clefts as well as the pharyngeal pouchs are also sites for future organs (see below).
+The pharyngeal clefts, as well as the pharyngeal pouches, are also sites for future organs (see below).

 Branchial Arch Derivatives

 The cartilage element of the first branchial arch is referred to as Meckel’s cartilage.
 As this is located in the lower jaw (mandibula) system, the first branchial arch is also referred to as the mandibular arch.
 The largest part of the cartilage degenerates, while another small part forms the two auditory ossicles, the malleus and the incus.
 The sphenomandibular ligament (ligamentum sphenomandibulare), as well as the anterior ligament of the malleus (ligamentum mallei anterius), originate from the Meckel’s cartilage.

 Furthermore, upper and lower jaw bulges originate from the mandibular arch.
 From the upper jaw bulge, in turn, the malar bone (os zygomaticum), a part of the temporal bone (os temporale, pars squamosa), and the incisive bone (os incisivum), are formed.

 From the muscular system of the first branchial arch originates the entire masticatory musculature: